-Spring is here, and a new session of classes will begin the week of April 7th!
+A new session of classes starts the week of September 30th!!

 To expedite registration the day of class, print and complete the application form, using the link below.

 If you’ve taken classes with us before, notice that some of the class names and descriptions have changed.
 If you have any questions about which one is best for you, email us at firstname.lastname@example.org.

 Agility Foundations (Prerequisite for all classes): Learn to engage with your dog and prepare for agility training.
 Fast-paced games and lots of focus will get your team ready!
 Fridays at 6 p.m., starts October 4th (first class 1.5 hours)